+There have been four winners to date.
 The 2017 winner was a partnership comprising the University of Oxford, Oxford University Innovation, Oxford University Hospitals NHS Foundation Trust and Drayson Technologies.
-They signed a strategic research agreement to evaluate, develop and commercialise digital health applications including GDm-Health for the management of gestational diabetes which is one of only two NHS-approved apps available on the NHS apps library.
+They signed a strategic research agreement to evaluate, develop and commercialise digital health applications including GDm-Health for the management of gestational diabetes.
 Read more here.

-Previous winners of the Oxford AHSN Best Public-Private Collaboration Award:
+The previous winners of the Oxford AHSN Best Public-Private Collaboration Award were:

 - 2016 Structural Genomics Consortium for pioneering work in the field of drug discovery – read more here